leomccormack/md_malloc/README.md

 ## Motivation

-The main reasons for releasing these contiguous multi-dimensional memory allocation functions as a convenient header-only file are threefold.
+The main reasons for consolidating these contiguous multi-dimensional memory allocation functions into one file are threefold.

 The first is to avoid (and hopefully discourage) the wide-spread adoption of non-contiguous memory allocation:
 ```c